First Time Condo Buyers

 Hire a lawyer experienced with condominiums and the 10 day cooling off period to assist you in reviewing documents.

 Don't assume a lower monthly condo fee is an automatic bargain.
 Is it enough to ensure the reserve fund is in a healthy state to cover future repairs?
 A higher fee may indicate a realistic look to the costs of repairs.
 Sometimes a slightly higher monthly fee is the better long-term investment.
 It pays to look closely.

 Consult a qualified Realtor® who is very knowledgeable with condominiums and the Condominium Act.
 Such a Realtor® can help guide you, interpret the condo bi-laws, and advise you how resaleable the property will be.

 Check if the complex is professionally managed.
 Some corporations hire professional property management companies to ensure the smooth running and maintenance of the property.

-The Pros and Cons of Condominium Ownership on the Canada Mortgage and Housing Corporation website.
+The Pros and Cons of Condominium Ownership from the Canada Mortgage and Housing Corporation website.

-Additional Information of Condominium Purchasing from the Canada Mortgage and Housing Corporation.
+Additional Information of Condominium Purchasing from the Canada Mortgage and Housing Corporation website.